 You don’t need to do a great job of raising kids every minute or every day.
 You just need to get it right 51 percent of the time to be good enough.
 That means when things are getting stressful or busy, it’s all right to stop by the Golden Arches for dinner.
 Or let the dust settle on your timber floors for another week.

 Our children find comfort in knowing that we don’t always have it together.
 It gives them a model to follow of to cope with the unexpected, or with things that overwhelm them.
+My friend used to be a Cultural Care Au Pair for a family who thought that everything had to be perfect all the time but this led to stress building up and if my friend wasn’t helping them then they wouldn’t have been able to cope.

 I think we also need so see ourselves as a complete whole.
 We have just one bucket of time.